 Epson is the biggest projector-maker around, and the plus-size Home Cinema 4000 is one of its most impressive home theater projectors for the money.
-Yes, lacks the 4K resolution of newer competitors in the same price range like theand the , but it still outperforms them in many ways, particularly with HDR content.
+Yes, lacks the 4K resolution of newer competitors in the same price range like the Optoma UHD60 and the BenQ HT2550, but it still outperforms them in many ways, particularly with HDR content.

 The HC4000 is no slouch, however, and if you want a solid performer with HDR, as well as perks like a power lens and superior response time for gaming, it's an excellent choice.

-While the HC4000 can accept 4K and HDR sources, the native resolution -- the highest it can actually display on-screen -- is.
+While the HC4000 can accept 4K and HDR sources, the native resolution -- the highest it can actually display on-screen -- is "2K," aka 1080p.
 That sets it apart from the similarly-priced 4K projectors from Optoma and Benq.
 Yes, Epson markets a "4K enhancement" function said to improve image quality of non-4K sources, but it doesn't provide a noticeable boost to my eye.

 Although it has the same lumens specification as the BenQ projectors, the Epson can get brighter.
 It's not as bright as the 3,000-lumen Optoma UHD60, but in our tests it comes pretty close, especially if you compare accurate picture modes.

 My favorite feature on the Epson, and something rare at this price range, is the power lens.
 The ability to zoom, focus and perform both horizontal and vertical lens shift using keys on the remote, as opposed to manual dials on the projector itself, makes setup a breeze compared to the other projectors.
 I also appreciated the Epson's long zoom, and the fact that you can save two different lens memories for different positions.